ROBERT ANTONI

 --ROBERT OLEN BUTLER

-William is an aspiring novelist who has come to New York to escape his affluent, white West Indian roots.
+William is an aspiring young novelist who has come to New York to escape his affluent, white West Indian roots.
 A chance meeting in a Greenwich Village bar reunites him with two childhood friends: Laurence, risen from his black, middle-class island origins to become a tennis progeny and Oxford scholar; and the vivacious Rachel, William's first love and Lawrence's current crush.
 Together, the three make a liquor-soaked pledge to return "home" for Carnival.
 But the festival's ecstasy soon slides into a fog of ganja, alcohol, and the endless soca beat.
 As William, Rachel, and Laurence journey to a remote beach to "cool down" after the festival, the three hope for a secret paradise, hidden "behind God's back," to begin anew.
 Yet even here the demons of history, prejudice, and hatred violently intrude.

 MY GRANDMOTHER'S EROTIC FOLKTALES